victoriano/notion_data/README.md

 # notion_to_df
-Convert Notion Databases into Pandas Dataframes for analytics
+Convert Notion Databases into CSV for analytics in Graphext or Pandas Dataframes